TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

    * Link to the source code (optional)
    * Link to the issue tracker (optional)

+.. index:: Extension development; webhook for documentation
 #.
-Add Webhook for Documentation
+Add webhook for documentation

    In order for this to work, you must have a :file:`composer.json` and push some changes after you registered the webhook.